-If you have a new drive, then the next step will be to create a partition.
+The next step is creating a partition if you have a new drive.
 You can skip this step if your drive already has a partition.

 A helpful utility for checking drive partitions is Gparted, and you can install it with the command:

 After installing, you can launch the application from the launcher and pin it to your favorites for future use.